stuartMoorhouse/elastic-event-hub-policy-terraform/README.md

 # Elastic Event Hub Policy Terraform

-This repo contains Terraform configuration to set up Azure Event Hub log ingestion in Elastic Fleet.
-It automates the creation of agent policies and integration policies that would normally be configured manually through Kibana.
+This repo contains Terraform scripts to set up an Azure Event Hub Integration in Elastic Fleet.
+It creates an Agent Policy, which contains the Event Hub Integration.

 ## Prerequisites